JUST EAST OF REVELSTOKE (Part Three)

 Joyce sent me on a task to find out what her final funeral costs would be, so we could transfer money.

 Which I believe now, it was so she could be alone with herself, sensing that her end was near and that she would not want anyone to be with her, other than herself when she passed.
-After the appointment, as I drove home I had a very strange feeling come over me
+We were supposed to both go but that morning she was not fit to travel.
+Though I had a feeling that all was not well, we gave each other a kiss and said our usual “Kiss Noise Love You Goodbye” After the appointment, as I drove home I had a very strange feeling come over me

 I could now back track through the many jobs that I did, I ran CPR Diesel Electric Locomotives way before I could drive a car.
-Became an electrician, the economy tanked so I drove Taxi and one of my last fares for the night was driving this blue haired Librarian down to the CPL Central Branch each morning.
+Became an electrician, the economy tanked so I drove Taxi and one of my last fares for each night was driving this blue haired Librarian down to the CPL Central Branch.

 She must have liked my little conversation but it was only because I thought “WOW” what can I say, or talk about with her?
 After all she is a Librarian and must know everything on every topic that there is.